-Taking over concerts at short notice, including a live radio and television broadcast is not an easy task for even the most experienced conductors, particularly when the orchestra is a major ensemble such as the Orchestre Philharmonique de Radio France in a prime venue such as Paris’s new l'Auditorium de la Maison de la Radio.
-The events that unfolded in December 2014 when the young Frenchman Adrien Perruchon was put in this situation left no doubt that he is a major talent with the ability to lead his fellow musicians to achieve extraordinary musical results.
+Following his extraordinary debut with the Orchestre Philharmonique de Radio France at Paris’s new l'Auditorium de la Maison de la Radio in 2014, the young Frenchman Adrien Perruchon left no doubt that he is a major talent with the ability to lead his fellow musicians to achieve extraordinary musical results.
 Since then, Perruchon worked with orchestras including Orchestre National de Montpellier, the Orchestre National de Lorraine, the Orchestre de Chambre de Lausanne, WDR Funkhausorchester, Mozarteum Salzburg as well as Vienna Symphony for his debut at Vienna’s prestigious Musikverein as well as on tour throughout Germany with violinist Hilary Hahn.
 He also enjoyed collaborations with soloists such as Pierre-Laurent Aimard, Gautier Capuçon, Augustin Hadelich, Edgar Moreau and Jean-Yves Thibaudet.

-Recent highlights have included Perruchon’s debut with the Los Angeles Philharmonic throughout this season.
-Other highlights this season include debuts with orchestras such as Orchestre Philharmonique de Luxembourg, Orchestre de l’Opéra Nice Côte d’Azur, Symfonieorkest Vlaanderen, Sofia Philharmonic, Bilkent Orchestra, NDR Radiophilharmonie Hannover as well as further afield Osaka Symphony and Tokyo Philharmonic.
-Perruchon continues his wonderful relationship with return performances to the Orchestre Philharmonique de Radio France in the 2017/18 season when he will also appear with Les Siècles as well as on a major European tour with Gautier Capuçon and the Orchestre de Chambre de Paris.
+Recent highlights have included Perruchon’s debut with the Los Angeles Philharmonic as well as the Orchestre Philharmonique de Luxembourg, Orchestre de l’Opéra Nice Côte d’Azur, Symfonieorkest Vlaanderen, Sofia Philharmonic, NDR Radiophilharmonie Hannover as well as further afield Osaka Symphony and Tokyo Philharmonic.
+Perruchon continues his wonderful relationship with return invitations to the Orchestre Philharmonique de Radio France in the 2017/18 season when he will also appear with Les Siècles as well as on a major European tour with Gautier Capuçon and the Orchestre de Chambre de Paris.
 In summer 2018 he will make his debut with the Orchestre National de Lyon as well as with the Cleveland Orchestra at their annual Blossom Music Festival.

 Born in 1983, Adrien Perruchon started his musical training with the piano before moving on to bassoon and percussion later on in his career.
 Appointed Principal Timpanist with Orchestre Philharmonique de Radio France by Myung-Whun Chung in 2003, and subsequently with Seoul Philharmonic Orchestra, he held both positions until 2016.
 In the 2015/16 and 2016/17 seasons, Perruchon held the position of Dudamel Conducting Fellow at Los Angeles Philharmonic Orchestra.

 “The flexibility of expression, smooth transitions, the controlling dedication, fluent transparency and moderate lyricism all demonstrate a capacity to keep an eye on the overall structure whilst truly engaging with the musicians.”Concert Classic, Michel le Naour, 12.12.2014